 Back to School is a costly time for families with children needing new books, uniforms, stationery, shoes, bags, lunch boxes…. not to mention school fees and after school activities too.
-Help is on hand with our 44 Simple Ways to Save Money on Back to School in association with M&S Ireland.
+Help is on hand with our 44 Simple Ways to Save Money on Back to School:

 School books can be a large part of back to school costs.
 But there are simple ways to save money on back to school books by:

 #1.
 Using your schools’ book rental scheme if one is in place.
 If your school currently does not have a book rental scheme in place, ask them to poll parents to see if there is an interest in implementing one.

 #2.
 Purchasing books second hand where possible either from a second had specialist bookshop or your school.
 Remember to check that you have the correct edition.

 #3.
 Using early buying discounts offered by school book suppliers.
 Often if you purchase your books before the summer break, you can receive discount or get free book covering.